j-pride/manual/manual.md

 	.bracketClose();
 ```

 What of you are interested in other suspicious cases where name and first name are equal.
 In this case, the value is a field name itself and you have to bypass the value formatting.
-This is achieved by passing raw SQL values like that:
+This is achieved by passing pre-formatted SQL values like that:

 ```
-.and(COL_FIRST_NAME, SQL.raw(COL_NAME))
+.and(COL_FIRST_NAME, SQL.pre(COL_NAME))
 ```

 Finally the WhereCondition can be extended by ordering and grouping clauses.
 E.g. the following condition selects all customers ordered by name and first name: